influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/count_unique_values_for_column.md

 weight: 104
 ---

-The following examples use the Sample NOAA weather data to identify and count unique locations data was collected from.
+The following examples use the sample NOAA weather data to identify and count unique locations that data was collected from.

 ## Find unique values

-Use the [`unique()` function](/influxdb/v2.0/reference/flux/stdlib/built-in/transformations/selectors/unique/) to return unique values in a specified column.
+This example uses [`csv.from()`](influxdb/v2.0/reference/flux/stdlib/csv/from/), [`keep()`](/influxdb/v2.0/reference/flux/stdlib/built-in/transformations/keep/), and [`unique()`](/influxdb/v2.0/reference/flux/stdlib/built-in/transformations/selectors/unique/) to return unique values in a specified column.

 ```js
 import "experimental/csv"